-American Black feminists emerged in dialogue with antiracist and women’s rights struggles during three periods of U.S. history:
+American Black feminist movements emerged in dialogue with antiracist and women’s rights struggles during three periods of U.S. history:

 - Abolitionist era

 - The Long Civil Rights Movement

 Black feminist consciousness emerged during enslavement as Black women challenged the rudiments of workplace sexual harassment.
 During slavery, Black women performed exploitative productive labor typically reserved for men.
 Even in the White intimate sphere of the home, Black women did marginal and exploitative work providing for the bodily needs of Whites:

 They were compelled to provide sexual services, they were forced to reproduce, and they were forced to provide care often wholly inadequate to enslaved dependent and to provide far better resourced care to White children1